Preface

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 Concerning the darkness of the night: TM’s epilogue to his book, “The Sign of Jonas” is a powerful answer to the perennial question: “Watchman, what of the night?”
 St. John of the Cross also saw the light of God’s presence shining brightly in the darkness, his ‘house being now at rest’.
-Our necessary human consciousness that guides us during the light of day is of little use to us during the darkest moments of our lives; only the Divine Consciousness of God that always shines in our darkest moments can guide and sustain us as we keep watch during the darkest hour of our nights.
+Our necessary human consciousness that guides us during the light of day is of little use to us during the darkest moments of our lives; only the Divine Consciousness of God that always shines in our darkest moments can guide and sustain us as we keep watch during the dark night of our soul.

-- - - - - - - - - - - - - - - - - - - - - -- - - - - - - -
+- - - - - - - - - - - - - - - - - - - - - -- - - - - - - - - - - -

-- - - - - - - - - - - - - - - - - - - - - - - - - - - --
+- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-The message is more important than the messenger.
-If you meet the buddha along the way kill him.
-It is consummated.
-The seed must die.
+If you meet the buddha along the way kill him

 On her many journeys between her foundations, St. Teresa sometimes rode on the back of a donkey along the muddy by-roads of Spain.
 On one of those trips to Burgos, she and her party encountered a violent thunderstorm.
 Suddenly, there was a burst of thunder accompanied by a gust of wind and heavy rain.
 Her donkey bolted and sent her flying into a muddy pool of water.
 She allegedly looked up into the stormy sky and shook her fist at God, and shouted, “If this is how you treat your friends, I wouldn’t want to be one of your enemies!”